PatrycjaBlaszkowska/mixology-master/README.md

 **Roboto** :

-- The choice of utilizing the Roboto font from Google as the primary typeface was made due to its widespread popularity and user-friendly characteristics.
+- The choice of utilising the Roboto font from Google as the primary typeface was made due to its widespread popularity and user-friendly characteristics.
 With a focus on readability across various screen sizes, Roboto ensures an optimal user experience for all individuals accessing the content.

 ### Images :